SouadOO/ML_Fraud_Transactions/README.md

 The main parts of this project are:

 1-Data exploratoty Analysis :
-	in this part we tried to analyse the data using simple data visualization.
+	.

 2-Data Cleaning:
-	clean data based on the previous analysis
+	clean data based on data analysis and data visualization

 3-Data Preprocessing:
 	preprocessing data (feature encoding,scaling,dimension reduction)